foxxyz/sublime_alphpetize/README.md

 ### What about everything else?

 Anything else found floating inbetween function definitions will be collected at the top of the class.
-(Why is there code between your methods anyway?)